bab9e9/website/src/reference/00-Getting-Started/02-sbt-by-example.md

 ### Write a test

-Leaving the previous command running, create a file named `src/test/scala/HelloSpec.scala` using an editor:
+Leaving the previous command running, we will write a test.
+Make sure you are in the scala testing subfolder of the sbt project structure, namely `src/test/scala/`, or it will fail.
+Create a file named `src/test/scala/HelloSpec.scala` using an editor:

 @@snip [scalatest]($root$/src/sbt-test/ref/example-scalatest/src/test/scala/HelloSpec.scala) {}